pritish384/error-page-html/readme.md

 ## Usage

-1. Download the `error.html` file from this repository.
+1. Download all the files from this repository.
-2. Upload the `error.html` file to your website's root directory or the desired location.
+2. Upload these files to your website's root directory or the desired location.
 3. Customize the error messages in the HTML code to suit your website's needs.
 4. Make sure to update the links or references to your website's assets (stylesheets, images) within the HTML code.